ziggr/ESO-HomeStationMarker/README.md

 ### `/hsm forgetlocs [all]`

-Forget all station locations for current house, or all houses if `/hsm forget all`.
+Forget all station locations for current house, or all houses if `/hsm forgetlocs all`.
 Use `/hsm forgetlocs` in a house after moving any crafting stations.
 Deletes all markers in current house (or all houses if `/hsm forgetlocs all`) as a necessary side effect.

 # Not Supported